raspberrypilearning/invent-project-template/en/step_6.md

 --- task ---

 Where will you take your new powers?
-What will you make next? <mark>free text answer, 3 characters possibly</mark>
+What will you make next?

 --- /task ---